psbsgic/rabbitai/RELEASING/release-notes-1-1/README.md

 # User Experience

-In general, the quality, usability, and aesthetics of the Rabbitai user experience continues to develop in the direction of [SIP-34](https://github.com/apache/rabbitai/issues/8976) and more tests have been added to ui components to ensure usability is maintained.
+In general, the quality, usability, and aesthetics of the Superset user experience continues to develop in the direction of [SIP-34](https://github.com/apache/rabbitai/issues/8976) and more tests have been added to ui components to ensure usability is maintained.

 The migration to Apache ECharts continues with the addition of a [new force-directed graph](https://github.com/apache/rabbitai/pull/13111).

 ![Force Directed Graph](media/force_directed_graph.jpg)

-The ECharts library included with Rabbitai was also bumped to 5.0.2, which includes some [fixes to pie charts.](https://github.com/apache/rabbitai/pull/13052) The overall improvement of chart options and quality can be expected to continue in future releases.
+The ECharts library included with Superset was also bumped to 5.0.2, which includes some [fixes to pie charts.](https://github.com/apache/rabbitai/pull/13052) The overall improvement of chart options and quality can be expected to continue in future releases.
 New 'sort by' controls have also been [added](https://github.com/apache/rabbitai/pull/13049) to [many charts](https://github.com/apache/rabbitai/pull/13057).

 The dashboard native filter feature, [while still behind a feature flag in this release,](https://github.com/apache/rabbitai/blob/master/RELEASING/release-notes-1-0/README.md#feature-flags) has been improved and is ready to test out.

 ![Native Filter](media/native_filters.jpg)

-Since the 1.0 release, we have seen a surge of support from the community around updating Rabbitai's [documentation](https://rabbitai.apache.org/docs/intro) and adding more tests to the UI.
+Since the 1.0 release, we have seen a surge of support from the community around updating Superset's [documentation](https://rabbitai.apache.org/docs/intro) and adding more tests to the UI.
 Thanks to all who contributed in this area.
 This is what open-source software is all about!

 # Dashboard Level Security